 - You’re on a tight budget

-- You don’t know you’ll will stick with it
+- You don’t know if you’ll stick with it

 - It’s a gift